 Remember, that car-sharing may function only in the city area.
 If you plan to go around Gdansk, it’s better to hire a car from a regular company.

 Similarly to cars, motorbike sharing system has been working in Gdansk since 2018.
 The idea is similar, but what you share is a two-person, electric motorbike with the range of 70-90 kilometres when fully charged.
 The rates are 2,5 PLN for unlocking, 0,69PLN for one minute of the ride, 0,09 PLN for stoppage time (motorbike can’t be rented by other users then), no more than 69 PLN/day.

 Remember, that although it is an electric motorbike, contrary to Mevo electric bikes you can’t ride them on bike paths.
 You also need to wear a crash helmet (you will find it in the trunk).

-Scooters became a very popular means of transport in most European cities, and since 2019 Gdansk also has scooters to share.
-So far there are two companies: Blinkee and Quick Ride, and the prices are very similar.
+Electric scooters became a very popular means of transport in most European cities, and since 2019 Gdansk also has scooters to share.
+So far there are four companies: Hive, Blinkee, Tier and Quick Ride, and the prices are very similar.

-In both cases, you need to download the mobile App and register.
-The area in which you may use Blinkee Scooter is limited to the city centre and Gdansk Wrzeszcz, while in Quick Ride you may ride within borders of the city.
+In all cases, you need to download the mobile App and register.
+The area in which you may use Hive/FreeNow and Blinkee electric scooter is limited to the city centre and Gdansk Wrzeszcz, while in Quick Ride you may ride within borders of the city.